buda-base/asset-manager/audittool/audit-test-shell/AuditToolOperation.md

 ### Property file
 Audit tool reads several variables from its property file `shell.properties.` These properties locate the tests and define parameters which the tests need, such as the folder names of parents of image groups.
+###
+The test requirements and functions are outside of the scope of this document.
+A draft requirements document of the tests can be found at [Audit Tool Test Requirements](https://buda-base.github.io/asset-manager/req/tests/)
 ### Locating the tests
 The goal is eventually to have programmers provide separate test libraries.
 Audit Tool contains a mechanism to get a set of tests from a library, marshall the test arguments, and launch the test.